ChiragB254/Word2Vec/README.md

 In this repository, we illuminate the path of CBoW, shedding light on its intricacies and implementations.

-### Crafting the Implementation
+### Crafting the Implementation: An Example

-1. **Data Crafting**: Employing the sliding window algorithm to curate training data with target words and their contextual companions.

-2. **Neural Network Design**: We craft a neural network, a digital maestro, with a single fully connected layer to orchestrate the word prediction symphony.

-3. **Training Grounds**: Weights are fine-tuned using the melody of Backpropagation, harmonizing our model for optimal embeddings.
+Let's illustrate the concept with a simple example:

+Consider the vocabulary: "hello linkedin connections let's talk".

+Using a sliding window algorithm, we create training data.
+For instance, with a window size of three:

+- For the phrase "hello linkedin connections":
+  - Target word: "linkedin"
+  - Context words: "hello" and "connections"
+- For the phrase "linkedin connections let's":
+  - Target word: "connections"
+  - Context words: "linkedin" and "let's"

+We then encode these words into one-hot vectors and train a neural network to predict the target word from its context.

-## Embrace the Possibilities
+### Embrace the Possibilities

 - CBoW dances gracefully with smaller datasets, rendering swift and precise results.
 - Skip-Gram, with its broad strokes, paints vivid semantic landscapes on larger canvases of data.